 - 1. PG&E submitted service disconnection data required by Section 718. - 2.
-PG&E and Cal Advocates stipulate to using a new report template to replace PG&E's Gas Transmission Storage Report and Pipeline Compliance Report. - 3.
-The Commission instituted Rulemaking 13-11-006 to determine whether PG&E's GRC and its GT&S rate case should be combined. - 4.
-The record in this proceeding does not include procedural information about PG&E's GRC. - 5.
-PG&E's RAMP process begins during the same year that PG&E currently files its GT&S rate case. - 6.
-The RAMP and Safety Model Assessment Proceeding use risk management tools that are more qualitative than PG&E's Risk Evaluation Tool and Risk-Informed Budget Allocation risk management tools.
+PG&E and Cal Advocates stipulate to using a new report template to replace PG&E's Gas Transmission and Storage Report and Transmission Pipeline Compliance Report. - 3.
+For the new report template, Energy Division requires additional information as stated in section 3.2 of the instant decision.

+- 4. The stipulation provides that PG&E will submit the new report on an annual basis. - 5.
+The new report template contains pipeline transmission compliance information that is currently provided to the Commission on a quarterly basis. - 6.
+The Commission instituted Rulemaking 13-11-006 to determine whether PG&E's GRC and its GT&S rate case should be combined. - 7.
+The record in this proceeding does not include procedural information about PG&E's GRC. - 8.
+PG&E's RAMP process begins during the same year that PG&E currently files its GT&S rate case. - 9.
+The RAMP and Safety Model Assessment Proceeding use risk management tools that are more quantitative than PG&E's Risk Evaluation Tool and Risk-Informed Budget Allocation risk management tools.